Facedrive Acquires EcoCRED, LLC From Exelon Subsid... | INN

 Forward-Looking Information

 Certain information in this press release contains forward-looking information.
 This information is based on management’s reasonable assumptions and beliefs in light of the information currently available to us and is made as of the date of this press release.
-Actual results from the Acquisition, such as the Company’s ability to further commercialize the EcoCRED platform, may differ materially from those anticipated in the forward-looking information as a result of various factors.
+Actual results may differ materially from those anticipated in the forward-looking information as a result of various factors.
 Information regarding our expectations of future results, performance, achievements, prospects or opportunities or the markets in which we operate is forward-looking information.
 Statements containing forward-looking information are not facts but instead represent management’s expectations, estimates and projections regarding future events or circumstances.
 Many factors could cause our actual results, level of activity, performance or achievements or future events or developments to differ materially from those expressed or implied by the forward-looking statements.
 See “Forward-Looking Information” and “Risk Factors” in Facedrive’s Filing Statement dated August 28, 2019 for a discussion of the uncertainties, risks and assumptions associated with these statements.
 Readers are urged to consider the uncertainties, risks and assumptions carefully in evaluating the forward-looking information and are cautioned not to place undue reliance on such information.
 We have no intention and undertake no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by applicable securities law.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.